IHE/RAD.IRA/input/pagecontent/rad-x9.md

     - If match, the Subscriber shall handle the update event according to its application logic.

     > Note: The Subscriber may choose to accept but ignore the event.
 In this case, the Subscriber shall continue to maintain the local current context versionId for subsequent events.

+If the Subscriber accepted  the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 #### 2:3.X9.4.2 Notification Response Message